 So, you have decided that it makes sense to let your property.
 You will now become a landlord!
 Being a landlord has a lot of responsibilities for example fire regulations such as ensuring there are enough smoke alarms and carbon monoxide detectors.
 Also, the property will need a gas safety certificate which can be obtained from a gas safe engineer.

 So like all things new it probably seems a little overwhelming!
 YesCanDo may be able to help you.
-We are a family-run independent mortgage adviser based in Havant near Portsmouth.
+We are a family-run independent mortgage adviser based in Hampshire that offers free mortgage advice to the whole of the UK.
 We have been established for over 30 years and have a team of mortgage advisors that are at hand to advise and assist you with making the decision on whether letting your home is right for you.
-YesCanDo Money are a NO CHARGE Mortgage adviser based in Hampshire, so why not give us a call or WhatsApp us for a chat about a mortgage?
+Give us a call or WhatsApp us for a chat about a mortgage?

 Do you have to use the estate agent’s mortgage adviser?

-Your estate agent or letting agent may tell you that it’s either compulsory or that you are more likely to rent out your let quciker if you use their in-house mortgage adviser.
-In both cases you definitely do not have to.
-It is actually illegal for an estate / letting agent to force you to use their own mortgage adviser.
-Read more on “Do you have to use the estate agent’s mortgage adviser?”
+Your estate agent or letting agent may tell you that it’s either compulsory or that you are more likely to rent out your let quicker if you use their in-house mortgage adviser.
+In both cases, you definitely do not have to.
+It is actually illegal for an estate agent or letting agent to force you to use their own mortgage adviser.
+Read more on “Do you have to use the estate agent’s mortgage adviser?“